(selexipag)

 Arthralgia | 3 (7.7) | 4 (10.3) |

-Abbreviation: AE, Adverse event.Note: AEs (related to UPTRAVI) with a frequency of at least 10.0% were extracted. |
+Note: AEs (related to UPTRAVI) with a frequency of at least 10% were extracted.Abbreviation: AE, Adverse event. |

 Tanabe et al (2020)3 reported data of a phase 2, multicenter, randomized, double-blind, placebo-controlled, parallel group, comparison study, designed to investigate the efficacy and safety of UPTRAVI in Japanese patients with non-operated or persistent/recurrent CTEPH.
 A total of 34 patients were randomized 3:1 to receive oral UPTRAVI (100800 mcg BID; n=25) or placebo (n=9) for 17 weeks.
-At baseline, in the UPTRAVI treatment group, a total of 13 patients were in WHO FC II, 11 patients in FC III and 1 patient in FC IV, compared to 5 patients in WHO FC II, 3 patients in FC III, and 1 patient in FC IV in the placebo group.
+At baseline, in the UPTRAVI treatment group, a total of 13 patients were in WHO FC II, 11 patients in FC III and 1 patient in FC IV, compared with 5 patients in WHO FC II, 3 patients in FC III, and 1 patient in FC IV in the placebo group.
 Efficacy data are presented below for the perprotocol analysis set (N=28), and safety data are presented for the safety analysis set (N=34).

 The primary endpoint was the change from baseline to week 17 in PVR at rest.
-In the UPTRAVI group, PVR (mean ± SD) decreased from 700±302 dyn·sec/cm5 to 596±266 dyn·sec/cm5 after 17 weeks and the change from baseline to week 17 in PVR was -104±191 dyn·sec/cm5 (N=21, P=0.0266, Wilcoxon signed rank test).
+In the UPTRAVI group, PVR (mean±SD) decreased from 700±302 dyn·sec/cm5 to 596±266 dyn·sec/cm5 after 17 weeks and the change from baseline to week 17 in PVR was -104±191 dyn·sec/cm5 (N=21, P=0.0266, Wilcoxon signed rank test).
 In the placebo group, PVR increased from 756±303 dyn·sec/cm5 to 782±391 dyn·sec/cm5 and the change from baseline to week 17 in PVR was 26±180 dyn·sec/cm5 in the placebo group (N=7, P=0.8125, Wilcoxon signed rank test).

 Based on these values, treatment effect was -130±189 dyn·sec/cm5 (95% CI, -299 to 39 dyn·sec/cm5; P=0.1553, Wilcoxon rank sum test) after 17 weeks of UPTRAVI treatment.